Pauline von Metternich: Legacy

 Princess Metternich was a big promoter of arts and music, especially of music of Richard Wagner and Bedřich Smetana.
 She was one of the last aristocratic patrons of the pre-World War I era, a personality who combined both refined taste and finances to spread contemporary progressive culture.
 Her influence was equally strong on the development of the modern fashion industry and the beginning of bourgeois fashion designers, most notably Charles Frederick Worth.

 Princess Metternich died in Vienna in 1921.
 She lived through the glory and fall of the Austrian and French empires and was believed to be a living symbol of these two lost worlds.
 A portrait of her by French impressionist Edgar Degas, painted from a photograph, now hangs in the National Gallery, London.

 She wrote two books of memoirs.
 The first, Gesehenes, geschehenes, erlebtes, in German, honored her grandfather, Chancellor Metternich, and father, Count Moritz Sándor, and the second, Éclairs du passé, in French, recalled her life and times in the court of Emperor Napoleon III and Empress Eugénie.
 Both were published posthumously in the 1920s.

+She herself was remembered in the memoirs of Countess Marie Larisch, who wrote: Princess Pauline Metternich has always been the acknowledged leader of Society in Vienna.
+She is very smart, exceedingly clever, and can be exceedingly unkind.
+I always liked her, and I used to perform in many of the theatricals of which she was so fond.
+Her entertainments were splendid; she is a born hostess, a typical example of the grande dame, who is unfortunately fast disappearing.